 A female Pocket Bully can have a maximum of three litters per year.
 In their lifetime, it is possible for them to have 30 litters, but, it should be noted that this could put stress on their body.

-A female Pocket Bully can reach sexual maturity at 6 months old and could go into heat at this stage.
-However, it is advisable to wait until their third heat before mating them.
+A female Pocket Bully can reach maturity at 6 months old and could go into heat at this stage.
+However, it is advisable to wait until their third heat before partnering.
 Their bodies are still growing and an early pregnancy would have an adverse effect on their maturing bodies.

 How many puppies can a Pocket Bully have?